They reveal a note that the Walmart attacker wrote on his phone

 “Associates laughed at me meanly, jeered and celebrated my downfall on the last day.
 That’s why they run the same luck as me”, says the note.”, says the note.

-The city published the note in a series of tweets, editing the names of those mentioned by the attacker, who committed suicide after killing six people on Tuesday at the store where he worked as a night supervisor.
+The city published the note in a series of tweets, editing the names of those mentioned by the attacker, who committed suicide following killing six people on Tuesday at the store where he worked as a night supervisor.
 None of the shooting victims were among the names redacted, police said.

 The shooter had no criminal record, the city said, adding that the 9mm weapon he used in the killings was purchased legally Tuesday.
 A search of his home turned up a box of ammunition and “various items in reference to the 9mm pistol (box, receipt, other documents),” the city tweeted.

-When Walmart was asked if the attacker had ever complained about his colleagues, the company said: “There is nothing that can justify taking innocent lives.
+When Walmart was asked if the attacker had ever complained regarding his colleagues, the company said: “There is nothing that can justify taking innocent lives.
 Our focus continues to be on bereaved families and supporting our associates at this difficult time.”

 News of the note came as authorities were searching for a motive for the mass shooting.
 Two employees remained hospitalized, one in critical condition, the city said Thursday.